arjunlala/rates-api/README.md

 - I am aware that these APIs are not safe to use for any production environment.
 They are vulnerable to malicious users so authentication would be the first step to improve security.

 ## Closing
 There is a lot more than can be done to these programs to improve their usability and reliability.
-Given the opportunity I would like to spend more time in further developing the APIs to complete the rquirements in full.
+Given the opportunity I would like to spend more time in further developing the APIs to complete the requirements in full.

+# Update
+It currently does not work over multi-days as the response order gets messed up due to the indexing based on the maturity_date.
+6/28 can run in full and be all 6/28
+But then when we pull 6/29 then it will show as 6282022
+6292022
+7282022
+7292022

+Adding the truncate before load as mentioned up top.
+Further adjustments can be made if we want persistent data.